Interactive Walkthroughs that Span Across Different URLs

 You can then continue the flow as usual in the next URL.

-To deal with text input actions, just simply use the driven action 'text input' type as shown below.
+To create a text input step, just simply select the driven action type to be 'text input' type as shown below.

 You'll have a variety of options on how to continue the flow after the user inputs a text such as showing a 'next' button or using the 'Enter' or 'Tab' keyboard buttons.